MohitOhlyan/openvino_notebooks/README.md

 ## 🚀 Getting Started

-Here you will fine a collection of notebooks categorized into four classes, select the one is more related with your need or test all if you want.
+Here you will find a collection of notebooks categorized into four classes, select the one is more related with your need or test all if you want.
 Good Luck!

 <div id='first-steps'/>